washwash/django-feedo/README.md

 Easy peasy lemon squeezy, but here is the thing - Docker and Docker Compose should be installed.
 Pls, check the [Starred](#starred) section.

+Make sure your OS has not active postgresql, nginx and rabbit services.
 Okay, now run three commands:
 ```
 git clone https://github.com/washwash/django-feedo.git